 Yorkshire Terriers, commonly referred to as “Yorkies,” are known for their small sizes and big attitudes.
 Yorkies are often big dogs trapped in little bodies, always on the lookout for adventure and maybe even a bit of trouble.
-Yorkshire Terriers are loyal and affectionate towards their family, but true to their terrier heritage, they're sometimes suspicious of strangers, and will bark at strange sounds and intruders.
+Yorkshire Terriers are loyal and affectionate towards their family, but true to their Terrier heritage, they're sometimes suspicious of strangers and will bark at strange sounds and intruders.

 This spritely pup is also quite possibly the first therapy dog.
-She would go on rounds with the nurses at a hospital in New Guinea to try and lift the spirits of the injured and dying soldiers.
-She continued her work as a therapy dog even after WW II.
+She would go on rounds with the nurses at a hospital in New Guinea to try and lift the spirits of the injured and dying soldiers, and even continued her work as a therapy dog after WWII.

 AUG 17, 2023 | 6 min read

-© 2021 Wag Labs, Inc. All rights reserved.
+© 2023 Wag Labs, Inc. All rights reserved.

 Download the Wag! app